Stock Market Today: Dow Jones Falls 600 Points as Rate Concerns Overshadow Nvidia's Skyrocketing Profits - ExBulletin

 A preliminary report suggests that growth in U.S. business activity is reaching its fastest pace in more than two years.
 S&P Global said in its report that growth has improved for companies not only in the services sector but also in the struggling manufacturing sector.

 A separate report shows that the US labor market remains strong despite high interest rates.
-Fewer workers filed for unemployment benefits last week than economists expected, indicating that layoffs remain relatively low.
+Fewer workers applied for unemployment Profits last week exceeded those expected by economists, indicating that layoffs remain relatively low.

 Treasury yields had remained mostly flat following the release of the unemployment report, but rose immediately after the release of the economic activity report, which also suggested sales prices remained stubbornly high.

-With upward pressure on inflation now coming from both the manufacturing and services sectors, this suggests that “the last mile to the federal government's 2% target still appears elusive, according to economist Chris Williamson Chief Business Officer at S&P Global Market Intelligence.
+With upward pressure on inflation now coming from both the manufacturing and services sectors, this suggests that the last mile to the federal government's 2% target still appears elusive, according to Chris Williamson, economist at Chief Business Officer at S&P Global Market Intelligence.

 The Fed is trying to pull off the difficult feat of slowing the economy enough through high rates to fully control inflation, but not so much that it causes a painful recession.
 To do this, it is keeping its main interest rate at the highest level in more than two decades, and Wall Street is eagerly awaiting some easing.

-A stronger-than-expected economy could push the Federal Reserve to wait longer before cutting interest rates, as traders have already revised down their overly optimistic forecasts.
+A stronger-than-expected economy could cause the Federal Reserve to wait longer to cut interest rates, after traders have already cut interest rates. previous forecasts too optimistic.
 Worse yet, it could force the Federal Reserve to raise rates further and cause a deep recession to bring inflation down completely.

 Hopes are still high for at least one rate cut this year.
 But traders backed away from some of those bets following Thursday's reports.

-The yield on the 10-year Treasury, which helps set rates on mortgages and other loans, rose to 4.47% from 4.43% late Wednesday.
+The 10-year Treasury yield, which makes it possible to set rates for mortgages and other loans, increased to 4.47% against 4.43% Wednesday evening.
 The two-year yield, which more closely tracks expectations for Federal Reserve action, rose to 4.93% from 4.87%.

-That helped send shares of utilities and real estate companies to some of the market's steepest losses.
+That helped send shares of utilities and real estate companies to some of the markets where losses were steepest.
 When interest rates are high, bonds pay more interest and can drive away income-seeking investors who would otherwise buy utilities or real estate investment trusts for their high dividends.

 American Water Works fell 3.6% and Boston Properties fell 3.5%.

-The biggest drop in the S&P 500 came from Live Nation Entertainment, which fell 8.2% after the Justice Department accused it and its Ticketmaster business of exercising an illegal monopoly on live events in the country.
+The biggest drop in the S&P 500 came from Live National Entertainmentwhich fell 8.2% after the Justice Department accused it and its Ticketmaster business of exercising an illegal monopoly on live events in the country.

 VF Corp., the company behind The North Face, Vans, Timberland and other brands, fell 3.5% after reporting a loss for the latest quarter, as well as weaker revenue than expected by analysts.

 They helped more than offset the 9.3% rise in Nvidia, which released its latest knockout earnings report Wednesday evening.
 Its revenue jumped 262% in the most recent quarter from a year earlier, and its profit jumped 629%.
-The company's chips help train artificial intelligence systems, and demand is voracious.
+The company's chips help train artificial intelligence systems, and the demand for them has been voracious.

 Nvidia also increased its dividend as its CEO, Jensen Huang, touted the start of the next industrial revolution.